-Source: Tamworth Borough Council / GL Hearn
+Source: Tamworth Borough Council / GL Hearn (monitoring report year)

 11.39 An estimation of land take has been made using the same plot ratios as for the forecasting.
 These are reported below and include the net change in employment floorspace, based on the assumption of 75% of implemented permissions and using the same plot ratios.